jmcuneo/a1-gettingstarted-a25/README.md

 5. added margin to button

 added a JS animation to page
-* popup alert when button is clicked
+* button moves on page, alert when clicked

 used other HTML tags
 1. added a table